liamjbennett/blog/content/posts/2014-09-02-testing-puppet-with-beaker-pt-dot-3-testing-roles.md

 ```
 \

-We can see here how we use the host[‘roles’] in order to select the appropriate code-path for configurting each nodeset role.
+We can see here how we use the host[‘roles’] in order to select the appropriate code-path for configuring each nodeset role.
 Now let’s
 move onto how we configure each of those nodeset roles.

 ## Configuring the master